camillehan11/CDCTask/README.md

-# CDC Resource Management and Concurrent Task Orchestration
-Communication-Dependent Computing Resource Management for Concurrent Task Orchestration in IoT Systems
+# Communication-Dependent Computing Resource Management for Concurrent Task Orchestration in IoT Systems

 This repository contains the codes for our work "Communication-Dependent Computing Resource Management for Concurrent Task Orchestration in IoT Systems".

 # Requirements
-The following versions have been tested: Python 3.7.16 + Pytorch 1.13.1+cu116 But newer versions should also be fine.
+The following versions have been tested: Python 3.7.16 + Pytorch 1.13.1+cu116.
+But newer versions should also be fine.